VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Vermont's current use program has been a cornerstone of the state's tax policy for several decades.
 As the program depends on the bounded extents of either forested or agricultural lands and associated acreage thresholds, mapping has been central to the program since its inception.
 That has also meant that what was once considered sufficiently accurate mapping to meet the program's requirements has been surpassed by far more accurate digital mapping tools and techniques that are publicly available.
 The result is that the quality of the underlying maps that support enrolled parcels varies widely.

 Map storage includes the need to house years of print-only documents with no digital equivalent, to receiving modern GIS work submitted by county foresters, for example.
-Forested parcels are much further along in their digitization with the Agency of Natural Resources (ANR) maintaining a [statewide GIS dataset of those records](#https://geodata.vermont.gov/datasets/VTANR::use-value-appraisal-parcels/explore), albeit simply joined to full parcel geometry rather than specific enrolled extents.
+Forested parcels are much further along in their digitization with the Agency of Natural Resources (ANR) maintaining a [statewide GIS dataset of those records](#https://geodata.vermont.gov/datasets/VTANR::use-value-appraisal-parcels/explore), albeit simply joined to full parcel geometry rather than depicting specific enrolled extents.
 There is no digitally mapped equivalent for agricultural parcels, which represent 4,700+ records covering more than 320,000 acres.

 These specific numbers are possible to convey as recent modernization of the state's grand list maintenance software known as the Vermont Property Information Exchange (VTPIE) has improved internal access to enrolled parcels statewide, at least as tabular data.
-This is important as several other mapping uses want to depict current and complete  current use data

-Act No. 181 (H.687) of 2024.
-Future Land Use maps by Regional Planning Commissions (RPC's)

-It would be a substantial effort to digitize concurrent digitization efforts
+This is important as several other mapping requirements are looking to depict current and complete current use lands statewide.
+For example, Act No. 181 (H.687) of 2024 tasks Regional Planning Commissions (RPC's) to update regional plans and future land use maps to support an Act 250 tier system, and RPC's understandably want to reflect current use lands within.
+Normalizing at least an annual publish of enrolled current use lands joined with the entire parcel as an open spatial data layer is one quick way to help meet these needs.

 ### 9.2.1 Lands in Current Use